-Enable third-party cookies · Cloudflare for Teams documentation
+Enable third-party cookies

 - At the top right, click the three-dot menu and go to Settings.

-- Scroll down to Privacy and security, click Cookies and other site data.
+- Go to Privacy and security > Cookies and other site data.

 Firefox (Private Browsing mode)